DanBaissa/Black-Marble-Utilities/README.md

 ### [Exposure Matching](#exposure-matching)

-The `Exposure Matching` script is a component of the `Black-Marble-Utilities` toolkit, designed to ensure visual consistency across a series of GeoTIFF images by matching their exposure levels to that of a reference image.
+The `Exposure Matching` script is a component of the `Black-Marble-Utilities` toolkit, designed to ensure consistency across a series of GeoTIFF images by matching their exposure levels to that of a reference image.
 This functionality is particularly useful in projects involving time-series analysis of satellite imagery, where differences in lighting conditions, sensor settings, or atmospheric conditions can result in varying exposure levels across images, potentially skewing analysis or visual interpretation.